creativedotdesign/daintree/README.md

-# daintree
+# Daintree
-Experimental WordPress boilerplate.
+An experimental WordPress boilerplate.